OctopusDeploy/docs/docs/deploying-applications/deploying-packages/transfer-package.md

 ## Transferring a package to your target without extraction

 If you just want to transfer a package to your remote target without extracting or processing its contents like the standard [Deploy a package](/docs/home/deploying-applications/deploying-packages.md) step, then you will want to use the Transfer a package step.
-When adding this step to your deployment process, choose the **Transfer a Package**Â option.
-For more information, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.
+When adding this step to your deployment process, choose the **Transfer a Package** option.
+For more information, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.

 ![](/docs/images/5671696/5866194.png)